CodeWracker/how-to-choose-your-yolo/README.md

   - **Spatial Distribution of Objects:** Objects concentrated in one area vs uniformly distributed across the image.

 ### 3. **Model Training and Evaluation**
-- Train YOLOv3, YOLOv5, YOLOv7, and YOLOv9 on each dataset variant.
+- Train YOLOv3, YOLOv5, YOLOv7, YOLOv9, and others on each dataset variant.
 - Record performance metrics:
   - Mean Average Precision (mAP)
   - Precision